The Trap of Busy Work: Are You Really Moving the Needle?

 One day, a sage troubled by Hanuman cursed him that he would forget his powers, as he had wreaked havoc with them.
 But when reminded of his powers by another person, he would be able to access and use his powers.

+Sometimes, we are like Hanuman.
+We can access our superpowers and skills to the fullest extent only at work.
 Being praised, acknowledged, and rewarded for our work feels good.
 Being rewarded with a promotion, bonus, status, perks, and awards feels exhilarating.
 It feels satisfying to be seen and spoken about in a good light by our peers, family and friends.

 This validation that we receive from work can often be a trap.
 It is addictive and hence not enough.
 We crave more and more.
 No matter how much we receive, we want more.

 At some point, our work becomes an exercise in chasing validation because only that validation helps us feel worthy and better about ourselves.
 Without the validation we receive from the work and the workplace, we do not know our own worth.
+This is especially true when we spend a disproportionate amount of energy at work, thereby taking it away from other areas of life.
+This is not just the physical time you spend at work but also mentally.

 You could not be at work but on a walk or spending time with your loved ones, but the work is always running in the background.

 If something goes wrong at work, then there is a sense of your entire life crumbling down.
 Problems at work take over your mental bandwidth, day in and out.
+If you think this applies to you even a little bit, take 30 minutes out of your work day to reflect on the following questions.

 What happens when you are not busy?
 Does it diminish how you think of yourself?
 Does it matter what others perceive?
 What are the emotional needs that work meets for you?